 - ROI – Each strategic plan has an impact on the business.
-Although there are many ways where the marketing plans can impact the company, each plan forecasts how it will impact the business to determine by when the ROI will be seen.
+Although there are many ways where the marketing plans can impact the company, each plan forecasts how it will affect the business to determine by when the ROI will be seen.
 This allows us to align our client’s business goals better and establish priorities based on business growth impact.

 With all the methodologies mentioned above, our Advisors are prepared to manage multiple projects and clients simultaneously on a day-to-day basis.
 Our team demonstrates good communication skills, reporting, time management, organization, and problem-solving.

-They also ensure that their strategic thinking benefits our clients more than one way and maximizes our client’s investment in us and their growth.
+They also ensure that their strategic thinking benefits our clients in more than one way and maximizes our client’s investment in us and their growth.
 When placed into action, all these hard skills prove how our fractional model can integrate seamlessly with any client.

 *This blog post was written by Jorge Rivera, Operations Advisor at DuartePino.